We understand you may have some questions, please review previously asked questions of those interested in iResearch Academy

 When does iResearch Academy meet?

 iResearch Academy meets, starting from September, for 40 sessions of instruction.
-The coursework is once per week for 1.5 hours (for each course, respectively) during the weekend (Friday - Sunday).
+The coursework is once per week for 1.5 hours (for each course, respectively *) during the weekend (Tuesday, Thursday, Friday - Sunday, * = times vary by class and professor).
 Because of time limitations, some students must opt for individual meetings with Dr. McCalla on Sundays.
 All other one-to-one virtual meetings will take place in the morning or evenings on weekdays.
 Students may start their day as early as 9 AM and continue until 10 PM EST or later.
 The schedule will be organized by Dr. McCalla's team for those who opt for one-to-one meetings.

 What classes are offered and where?